KaplanLab/KMDHierarchicalClustering/README.md

  scipy>=1.3.0
  sklearn>=0.23.1
  matplotlib>=3.1.2
- psutil>=5.8.0  # recommended for Windows and macOS platform users, in order to check avilable memory
+ psutil>=5.8.0  # recommended for Windows and macOS platform users, in order to check available memory
  ```

 ## Getting started